MichaelMiller-/out/README.md

 # out

-**out** is a small library to output arbitrary data-structures in various formats without additional serializer code.
+**out** is a small header-only library to output arbitrary data-structures in various formats without additional serializer code.
 The [Reflection TS](https://en.cppreference.com/w/cpp/experimental/reflect) is used for this purpose.

 ## Overview